cloudfoundry/summit-training-classes/cloud-native/site/content/labs/bind.md

 In the last section, we lost all our data when we restarted our app.
 In this section, we will fix that.

-## Creating a MySQL instance
+## Creating a PostgreSQL instance

-We will create an instance of mysql and bind it to our app, thereby removing state from memory.
+We will create an instance of postgresql and bind it to our app, thereby removing state from memory.

 * Use `cf marketplace` to view the available services and plans.
-* Use `cf create-service` to create a MySQL service instance `mariadb` and select the *free* plan `free`.
+* Use `cf create-service` to create a PostgreSQL service instance `a9s-postgresql` and select the `postgresql-single-small` plan.

 ### Checking Your Work